menaemg/xlarge/README.md

 -----------------------------------------------
 ### How To Use
 #### 1- make sure you have Compuser and Laravel and mysql in you machine
-    •   download and setup xampp [xampp](https://www.apachefriends.org/download.html)
+-   a download and setup [xampp](https://www.apachefriends.org/download.html)
-    •   download and setup composer [xampp](https://getcomposer.org/download/)
+-   download and setup composer [composer](https://getcomposer.org/download/)
-    •   run apachi and mysql in xampp
+       run apachi and mysql in xampp
-    •   go to http://localhost/phpmyadmin in your browser
+-   go to http://localhost/phpmyadmin in your browser
-    •   create new database name [xlarge] with utf-8-genral-c
+-   create new database name [xlarge] with utf-8-genral-c
 #### 2- Download Project or Clone It
-#### 3- create .env file from .env.example and set database name [xlarge]
-#### __  and username [root] , with blank password '' .
+#### 3- create .env file from .env.example and set database name [xlarge]   and username [root] , with blank password '' .
 #### 4- in Project folder run this comands
     •	$ composer install
     •	$ php artisan key:generate